tile38/tile38.github.io/src/website/root/commands/intersects.md

 **FENCE** - FENCE opens a [Geofence](/topics/geofencing).

 **DETECT** - DETECT is available when the FENCE options is specified.
-It allows for filtering out geofence notification based on their type.
+It allows for filtering out geofence notifications based on their type.
 For more information see the [Geofence](/topics/geofencing#detect) topic.

 **SPARSE** - SPARSE will distribute the results of a search evenly across the requested area.
 This is very helpful for example; when you have many (perhaps millions) of objects and do not want them all clustered together on a map.
 Sparse will limit the number of objects returned and provide them evenly distributed so that your map looks clean.<br><br>